Megaparsec tutorial

 As an example of adding a custom parse error component to your parser, let’s

-go through defining a special parse error that says that given Text
+go through defining a special parse error that says that given Text value

 is not a keyword.